rivetin/Image2CSS/README.md

 # Image2CSS
-Convert images to pure css using CV2.
+Convert images to pure css using Pillow.